 With the passage of the years, the Normal School expanded its curriculum and progressed through a succession of names.
 It became the State Normal School for Women in 1914, the State Teachers College at Farmville in 1924, Longwood College in 1949, and Longwood University in 2002.

-The campus of Longwood University has seen dramatic improvements over the past two years with the completion of major construction and campus beautification projects.
+The campus of Longwood University has seen dramatic improvements over the past few years with the completion of major construction and campus beautification projects.

-Near the center of Brock Commons is the two-story, 60,000 square foot dining hall, located across from the Lankford Student Union.
-This multi-purpose facility, with its curved, colonnaded portico overlooking Iler Field, is the first on campus to utilize geothermal heating and cooling.
+Near the center of Brock Commons is the two-story, 60,000 square foot Dorrill Dining Hall, located across from the Lankford Student Union.
+This multi-purpose facility, with its curved, colonnaded portico overlooking Iler Field, is the first building on campus to utilize geothermal heating and cooling.
 The flexible interior design provides space for banquets, meetings, and special events along with a Grand Dining Room seating 500 and an arcade seating an additional 700.

-Lancer Hall is a $4.5 million health, physical education, and recreation complex.
-It has a gymnasium with 3,000 seats; a complete weight-training laboratory; an olympic-size pool with a three-meter board and underwater sound, lighting, and observation window; a 500-seat natatorium; a modern dance studio with a floating floor and staging capacity; and one of the state’s best-equipped laboratories for the study of human performance as it relates to exercise, sports, health, and the arts.
+Willett Hall is a health, physical education, and recreation complex located on Brock Commons.
+It has a gymnasium with 3,000 seats; a complete weight-training laboratory; an Olympic-size pool with a three-meter board and underwater sound, lighting, and observation window; a 500-seat natatorium; a modern dance studio with a floating floor and staging capacity; and one of the state’s best-equipped laboratories for the study of human performance as it relates to exercise, sports, health, and the arts.

 The College Year